 VAN NUYS, Calif.--(BUSINESS WIRE)--

-Superior Industries International, Inc. (SUP) today announced net income of $4.9 million, or $0.18 per diluted share, for the first quarter of 2013.
-This compares with net income of $6.7 million, or $0.25 per diluted share, for the first quarter of 2012.
+Superior Industries International, Inc. (SUP) today reported net income of $5.2 million, or $0.19 per diluted share, for the third quarter of 2013, compared with net income of $15.1 million, or $0.55 per diluted share, for the third quarter of 2012.
+The change in net income is primarily the result of an unfavorable $7.7 million, or $0.28 per diluted share, swing in income tax.

 During the conference call, the company's management plans to review operating results and discuss other financial and operating matters.
 In addition, management may disclose material information in response to questions posed by participants during the call.